sooda/rotuli/README.rst

 * rendering the data through templates
 * arbitrary metadata embedded in the source data, passed to the templates
-* collections of pages, so that templates can list all blog posts, categories, and such
+* groups of pages, so that templates can list all blog posts, categories, and such
-* drafts, not included in the output unless you say so (implemented by filtering by a metadata boolean)
+* draft pages, not included in the output unless you say so
 * linking between the same page written in different languages
 * scaling large source images for thumbs and links to originals
 * semi-automatic pagination